The Purpose of the World Health Organization and Their Duties

 The following is what WHO does in a public health emergency:

-3. Prevent emergencies and support the development of tools needed during outbreaks.
+3. Prevent emergencies and support the development of necessary tools during an outbreak.

 4. Detect and respond to acute health emergencies.

-5. Support the delivery of essential health services in health and welfare settings.
+5. Supporting the delivery of essential health services in health and wellbeing weak settings.

-6. What WHO is doing in its quest for health and well-being.
+6. What WHO does in its efforts for health and well-being.

 7. Promote a cross-sectoral approach to health.

-8. Prioritize health in all health policies and arrangements.
+8. Prioritize health in all healthy policies and settings.

 Through WHO, they overcome various problems, namely: